i8degrees/redstone-university/src/Part-V--Post-Graduate/13_Double-Dabble/outline.md

 ### **Module 9: The "Real World" Display - The Double Dabble Algorithm (Post-Graduate Module)**

+> **note:** The numbering of lessons/sections for this module haven't been updated yet.
+To avoid doing it multiple times I am waiting until I fully write the module to do it.

+**(Learning Goals:** U
 **(Learning Goals:** Understand the algorithm for converting pure binary to Binary Coded Decimal (BCD).
 Build a complex, multi-stage combinational circuit.
 Appreciate the hardware complexity required to cater to human-readable formats.)

 **(Narrative Beat:** "Welcome to your post-graduate studies at Redstone University.
 You've built a complete, working computer.
 It thinks in binary and speaks in hexadecimal, the efficient language of programmers.
 But we left one problem unsolved: how do we make our 4-bit computer display the number '13' on two separate decimal displays?
 The hex 'D' is efficient, but it's not how a digital clock or a pocket calculator works.
 For that, we need a special, more complex translator.
 This is the engineer's solution.
 It will be challenging, but the result is truly impressive.")